influxdata/telegraf/README.md

 ### From Source:

-Telegraf manages dependencies via `godep`, which gets installed via the Makefile if you don't have it already.
+Telegraf manages dependencies via [gdm](https://github.com/sparrc/gdm), which gets installed via the Makefile if you don't have it already.
 You also must build with golang version 1.4+.

 1. [Install Go](https://golang.org/doc/install)